 3. Avoid Admitting Fault in the Accident

 Any amount of fault assigned to an injured plaintiff will probably impact the amount of financial damage recovery for which they are eligible.
 Even in obvious cases of respondent negligence, the answers given in a deposition may be used as bargaining leverage against your claim when a settlement is being negotiated.
 The higher your comparative negligence percentage, the lower your settlement eligibility.
 Except for the few states that use pure contributory negligence, all accident victims are assessed for fault in the accident and the awards are discounted based on the fault percentage of the injured plaintiffs.
 In no state can an accident victim be paid damages for accidents they cause completely, and in states that use pure comparative negligence, any amount over 50% can eliminate validity of a claim.
 Luckily, in most states, even those who are largely at fault for an accident will likely receive some level of compensation when appropriate insurance levels are maintained by the negligent parties.
-But fault is crucial in every element of a personal injury claim, regardless of the state of jurisdiction.
+But fault is crucial in every element of an injury claim, regardless of the state of jurisdiction.

 Remember that a deposition could very well be a precursor to an actual trial when a defending legal counsel thinks they can have the claim dismissed by a jury.
 Subsequently, an injured plaintiff may also take the case to trial when there is significant insurance coverage available and the respondent is potentially guilty of gross negligence that could result in punitive damages.
 Your case may rest on your deposition, so being prepared is essential.
 As a matter of fact, if you are claiming damages based on an uninsured or underinsured clause on your personal policy, the adversarial insurance company might be your own insurance provider.